Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 removed first.

 5. Test the electronic control board and user interface controls.
-If you are able to run
+If you are

 the range/oven diagnostic test mode, check the different functions of the range/

 oven.
-Use the technical data sheet for the model you are servicing to locate the test
+Use the technical data sheet for the model you are servicing to locate the

 points from the wiring schematic.
 Check all wiring connections and wiring.
 Using

-the technical data sheet, test the electronic control or user interface controls, input
+the technical data sheet, test the electronic control or user interface

 voltages, and output voltages.
 On some models, fuses are soldered to the printed